Blog

 🎭 Mood & Atmosphere

-CCT directly influences how people feel in a space.
-Warm tones create relaxation, while cool tones enhance focus and alertness.
+CCT directly shapes how people feel in a space.
+Warm tones promote relaxation, while cool tones enhance focus, clarity, and alertness.

 🏨 Hospitality Applications